 About Bruce C. Briney

-This fall marks the start of Briney’s seventeenth year as a music professor at Western Illinois University.
+This fall marks the start of Briney’s twentieth year as a music professor at Western Illinois University.
 He received the Outstanding Teaching Award from the College of Fine Arts and Communication in 2001.
 His students are frequent finalists and winners in the National Trumpet Competition, International Trumpet Guild Orchestra Competition, MTNA state and regional solo competitions and the School of Music Concerto Competition.
-Recent projects include contributions to Luis Loubriel’s book Back to Basics, a focused study on the life and teachings of brass pedagogue Vincent Cichowicz.
-He and his wife Robin, live in Macomb with their two children Paul and Elizabeth and a golden retriever named Bess.
+Recent projects include contributions to Luis Loubriel’s book Back to Basics, and Mark Dulin’s Cichowicz Flow Studies, both focused collections on the life and teachings of brass pedagogue Vincent Cichowicz.
+He and his wife Robin, live in Macomb with their two teenage children Paul and Elizabeth and a golden retriever named Bess.